 Whether it’s braving long lines or crowds, elbowing past hoards of other tourists for the perfect photo, or disappointing landmarks with oversized reputations, not everything in Los Angeles is worth a visit, even when a destination makes it into the travel handbook.
-If you’re looking to avoid L.A.’s worst tourist traps, check out this list of ten places not to go.
+If you’re looking to avoid LA’s worst tourist traps, check out Culture Trip’s list of the top places not to go.

 The Cinerama Dome is a dome and little more for most who visit.
 As part of the Arclight theater complex on Sunset Boulevard in Hollywood, the dome became renowned for its quick build time and state-of-the-art technology in 1963.
 Today, though one of only three theaters to show films in three-projector format, the chances are slim you’ll actually see a movie inside the dome.
 Like most visitors to the Arclight, the rounded architecture will be a landmark, good for a photo, and then passed by to attend a screening in one of the modern theaters.